 Andy Kirchoff ’06 has served in the FBI for more than 10 years, primarily investigating terrorism and counterintelligence matters which impact the greater Houston area.
-Additionally, Andy is a certified FBI SWAT tactical operator and has served as an FBI Headquarters’ Law Enforcement Liaison with foreign intelligence partners.
-In 2016, Andy was nominated for two of the Department of Justice’s most prestigious awards related to National Security Investigations.
+Additionally, Kirchoff is a certified FBI SWAT tactical operator and has served as an FBI Headquarters’ Law Enforcement Liaison with foreign intelligence partners.
+In 2016, he was nominated for two of the Department of Justice’s most prestigious awards related to National Security Investigations.

 Please describe your path from SUNY Brockport to your current position.

 SUNY Brockport was not necessarily my first choice.
-I grew up in Brockport and went to High School there.
-I was ready to get out of town!
+I grew up in Brockport and went to High School there and I was ready to get out of town!
 After High School I joined the Army National Guard and showed up to Basic Training four days before the events of 9/11.
 Like most, my world changed, and It made more sense for me at the time to stay closer to home, so I enrolled at Brockport for the 2002 Spring semester.
 I am happy I did as I immensely enjoyed my experience at SUNY Brockport.

 What was the most valuable lesson you learned while at SUNY Brockport?